dehezhang2/Notes/3103/CS3103_Operating_System.md

   * **Allocates space** for the process (process image)
   * Initializes process control block
   * Sets up appropriate **linkages such as putting the new process** in the Ready list
-  * Creates or expands other data structures such as an accounting file for performance assessment
+  * Creates or expands other data structures such as an ==accounting file for performance assessment==

 * Process Switching